PageRank, Parcoursup and other Moral Machines

 We are creating a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity.

-It is hard to believe how quickly this Belief System collapsed, even in the heart of Silicon Valley, after only about twenty years of using the first Moral Machines (Google, Facebook, Twitter, etc.).
+It is hard to believe how quickly this Belief System collapsed, even in the heart of Silicon Valley, after only a couple of decades of using the first great Moral Machines (Google, Facebook, Twitter, etc.).

 (2) An “inventor” and a rational theory